home-assistant/home-assistant.io/source/_integrations/netgear.markdown

 Log into your router > Select ADVANCED > Security > Access Control > Turn on Access Control check box.

 ### Signal strength
-Displays the wifi signal strenght of the device
+Displays the wifi signal strength of the device

 ### Link rate
 Displays the current link rate of the device indicating the maximum posible data speed with the current connection.